alexandertrefz/essence/docs/diagnostics.md

 A Function with Protocol-bound Type Parameters can not be passed around as a value yet — call it directly.

+### `overloaded-function-value`

+An overloaded Function (an `overload` block, or an overloaded free Function like `loop`) names a set of signatures, not one Function value — a bare reference would leave every later invocation unable to tell which overload was meant.
+Invoke it, or wrap the overload you mean in a Function literal.

 ### `protocol-bound-namespace-generic`

 A Namespace's Type Parameters can not carry Protocol bounds directly — a